 Skipping seasons.
 I've tried that--it's like trying to cheat, and we all know how God feels about that.
 But always I have found that eventually, I have to go back and pick up those missed seasons and live through them the right way, God's way, thus righting the mixed-up calendar life I, myself, created.

 How much better and how much time is saved when I go step by step, season to season, in the order God planned all along.

 Saturday, November 19, 2005

-In literature and in Life, there are good lions and there are bad lions.
+In literature, there are good lions and bad ones.
 For years (lots of them) it was as though I lived with a bad lion inside of me.
 That lion would stand and roar when anything threatened its pride or comfort.